-(2) The Covernor may suspend from office, and if deem necessary prohibit also from attending the office during inquiry, the State Chief Information Commissioner or a State Information Commissioner in respect of whom a reference has been made to the Supreme Court under sub-section (7) until the Governor has passed orders on receipt of the report of the Supreme Court on such reference.

-(3) Notwithstanding anything contained in sub-section (1), the Governor may by order remove from office the State Chief Information Commissioner or a State Information Commissioner of a State Information Commissioner of a State Information Commissioner, as the case may be,-

-(a) is adjudged an insulvent; or

-(\hbar) has been convicted of an offence which, in the opinion of the Governor, involves moral turpitude; or

-(c) engages during his term of office in any paid employment outside the duties of his office; or

-(c) is, in the opinion of the Governor, unfit to continue in office by reason of infirmity of mind or body; or

-(c) has acquired such financial or other interest as is likely to affect projudicially his functions as the State Chief Information Commissioner or a State Information Commissioner.
+- (2) The Governor may suspend from office, and if deem necessary prohibit also from attending the office during inquiry; the State Chief Information Commissioner or a State Information Commissioner in respect of whom a reference has been made to the Supreme Court under sub-section (1) until the Governor has passed orders on receipt of the report of the Supreme Court on such reference. - (3) Notwithstanding anything contained in sub-section (1), the Governor may by order remove from office the State Chief Information Commissioner or a State Information Commissioner if a State Chief Information Commissioner or a State Information Commissioner, as the case may be,- - (a) is adjudged an insolvent; or - (b) has been convicted of an offence which, in the opinion of the Governor, involves moral turpitude; or - (c) engages during his term of office in any paid employment outside the duties of his office; or - (d) is, in the opinion of the Governor, unfit to continue in office by reason of infirmity of mind or body; or - (e) has acquired such financial or other interest as is likely to affect prejudicially his functions as the State Chief Information Commissioner or a State Information Commissioner. - (4) If the State Chief Information Commissioner or a State Information Commissioner in any way, concerned or interested in any contract or agreement made by or on behalf of the

-(4) If the State Chief Information Computationer or a State Information Commissioner in any way, concerned or interested in any contract or agreement made by or on behalf of the Government of the State or participates in any way in the profit thereof or in-any lamefit or entoluments arising therefrom otherwise than as a member and in common with the other members of an incorporated company, he shall, for the purposes of sub-section (7), be deemed to be guilty of misbehaviour provides and tunctions of Internation Commissions 14
+Government of the State or participates in any way in the profit thereof or in any penefit or emoluments arising therefrom otherwise than as a member and in common with the other members of an incorporated company, he shall, for the purposes of sub-section (1), be deemed to be guilty of misbehaviour.